Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 2. Activate your certificate by providing the encoded CSR code.

-3. Validate your certificate through:
+3. Validate your certificate through the following:

 1. Email validation